-As the dead, the great and the small, stood before the great white throne, books were opened.
-Notice the plural for books.
+As the dead, the great and the small, stood before the great white throne, books were opened.89 Notice the plural for books.
 More than one book will be opened at the great white throne judgment.
 In this study, we have seen several books written for different purposes.
-Now we know that some of those books were according to the Gospel of Jesus Christ which Paul preached.
-Paul taught that God has fixed a day when God will judge the secrets of men through Jesus Christ (Romans 2:16, page 1750); compare Acts 17:31, page 1735, where God will judge the world in righteousness through a Man, Whom He has appointed, having furnished proof to all men by raising Him from the dead.
+Now we know that some of those books were written to condemn the unbelievers by their own deeds.
+People fall greatly and sin profoundly when they fail to seek God, preferring instead their own wicked ways.
+They have no fear of God before their eyes.90

-Corinthians 15:1-5, page 1800.
+^{88 1} Corinthians 15:1-5, page 1800.

-The Greek text for the phrase "books were opened" ("βιβλία ἠνοίχθησαν") used the same word for books as we observed in every other New Testament passage concerning books.
+89 The Greek text for the phrase "books were opened" ("βιβλία ἠνοίχθησαν") used the same word for books as we observed in every other New Testament passage concerning books.
 Therefore, we know that different books play a role in judgment, and particularly at least one book must have a record of evil deeds.